U.S. Domestic Transfers: Relocation Statistics

 On average, organizations permit their employees an average of less than 2 weeks (11 days) to accept a formal transfer offer.

 Once an employee accepts the transfer offer, employers are allowing the transferee an average of over 4 weeks (31 days) to move and report to their new job.

 U.S. domestic transfers: Relocation bonus

 Transferees typically receive some type of miscellaneous allowance that they can spend as they see fit to take care of incidentals they will incur in the new location such as getting new vehicle registrations, utility hook-ups and carpet/drapery installations.
-This allowance averaged $6,704 and increased 3 percent from the previous year.
+This allowance averaged $6,479 and decreased 3 percent from the previous year.

 U.S. Domestic Transfers: Outsourcing

-The homesale program is the most commonly outsourced element of the mobility function—97 percent of organizations outsourcing one or more aspects of their mobility function, outsourced the homesale program.
-Other segments which are outsourced by a majority of respondents include household goods shipping, destination services, property management, expense management, product development, and spouse employment assistance.
+The homesale program is the most commonly outsourced element of the mobility function—94 percent of organizations outsourcing one or more aspects of their mobility function were outsourcing the homesale program, down from 97 percent last year.
+Other segments which are outsourced by a majority of respondents include household goods shipping, destination services, expense management, spouse employment assistance, property management, and product development.

 U.S. Domestic Transfers: Cost per employee for in-state and out-of-state moves